andrew/ultimate-awesome/README.md

 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
+- [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
+- [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [Awesome-Low-Light-Enhancement](https://github.com/Elin24/Awesome-Low-Light-Enhancement) - Awesome Low-light Enhancement.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome_LLM-harmful-fine-tuning-papers](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers) - A survey on harmful fine-tuning attack for large language model.